Cancel anytime

 Core Business Areas

-- Renewable Diesel: Valero produces renewable diesel through its Diamond Green Diesel joint venture.
+- Renewable Diesel: Valero is involved in the production of renewable diesel through its Diamond Green Diesel joint venture.

-- Marketing: Valero markets refined products through its wholesale channels and retail outlets under the Valero, Diamond Shamrock, and Ultramar brands.
+- Marketing: Valero markets refined products through wholesale channels and retail outlets, some of which are branded Valero.

 Leadership and Structure